-- (3) A female worker who reckons less than 12 months' continuous employment shall not be entitled to the benefits specified in subsections (1)(b) or (2), as the case may be, but shall be entitled to the maternity leave specified in subsection (1)(a) without pay. - (4) Where a female worker suffers a miscarriage which is duly certified by a medical practitioner, she shall be entitled to 2 weeks' leave on full pay immediately after the miscarriage. - (5) Where a female worker who has been in continuous employment with the same employer for a period of more than 12 consecutive months immediately preceding the beginning of leave under this section, gives birth to a still-born child, she shall, upon the advice of her medical practitioner, be entitled to a maximum of 12 weeks' leave. - (6) (a) A female worker who is nursing her unweaned child shall, for that purpose, be entitled every day at a time convenient to her and having regard to the needs of the child to at least - - (i) 2 breaks of half-hour; or - (ii) one break of one hour. - (b) The break specified in paragraph (a) shall - be for a period of 6 months from the date of confinement or such longer period as may be recommended by a medical practitioner; and - (ii) not be deducted from the number of hours of work of the female worker.

-- (7) An employer shall not require a female worker to perform work in excess of a normal day's work or work during night shift, 2 months before her confinement. - (8) Subject to medical recommendation, a female worker who is pregnant shall not be required to perform duties - (a) requiring continuous standing; or - (b) that may be detrimental to her health and that of her baby. - (9) An employer shall not give to a female worker, who is on maternity leave, notice of termination of employment - - (a) during such leave; or - (b) that would expire during such leave, for any reasons, unless the grounds relate to the economic, technological, structural or similar nature affecting the employer's activities.
+- (3) A female worker who reckons less than 12 months' continuous employment shall not be entitled to the benefits specified in subsection (1A) or (2), as the case may be, but shall be entitled to the maternity leave specified in subsection (1) with pay. - (4) Where a female worker suffers a miscarriage which is duly certified by a medical practitioner, she shall be entitled to 2 weeks' leave on full pay immediately after the miscarriage. - (5) (a) Notwithstanding any other enactment or Remuneration Regulations, where a female worker, who has been in continuous employment with the same employer for a period of 12 consecutive months immediately preceding the beginning of leave under this section, gives birth to a still-born child, she shall, on production of a medical certificate, be entitled to 14 weeks' leave on full pay. - (b) A female worker who reckons less than 12 months' continuous employment shall be entitled to the leave specified in paragraph (a) with pay. - (6) (a) A female worker who is nursing her unweaned child shall, for that purpose, be entitled every day at a time convenient to her and having regard to the needs of the child to at least - (i) 2 breaks of half-hour; or - (ii) one break of one hour. - (b) The break specified in paragraph (a) shall - - (i) be for a period of 6 months from the date of confinement or such longer period as may be recommended by a medical practitioner; and - (ii) not be deducted from the number of hours of work of the female worker. - (7) An employer shall not require a female worker to perform work in excess of a normal day's work, 2 months before her confinement. - (8) Subject to medical recommendation, a female worker who is pregnant shall not be required to perform duties - for any reasons, unless the grounds relate to the economic, technological, structural or similar nature affecting the employer's activities.

+- (a) requiring continuous standing; or

+- (b) that may be detrimental to her health and that of her baby.

+- (9) An employer shall not give to a female worker, who is on maternity leave, notice of termination of employment

+- (a) during such leave; or

+- (b) that would expire during such leave,